GDevelopApp/GDevelop-documentation/docs/gdevelop5/objects/shape_painter.md

 ### Draw a shape using events

-After adding a Shape Painter on screen, if you run the preview you won't see anything.
-The Shape painter object is just an empty, invisible object that allow to display shapes drawn using events.
+After adding a Shape Painter object into the scene, you won't see anything if you run the preview.
+The Shape painter object is just an empty, invisible object that allows us to display shapes drawn using events.

-When you add an action in an event, select a Shape Painter object to display a list of shapes that can be drawn:
+When you add an action to an event, select a Shape Painter object to display a list of shapes that can be drawn:

 ![](/gdevelop5/objects/shape_painter/pasted/20230304-170143.png)